No-one will be asked to move home or even be made to apply for a visa or residency permit just yet.

 This means that pensions rise by the higher of wage or price inflation, subject to a minimum of 2.5pc.
 With Brexit the UK will have to negotiate individual reciprocal agreements with EU countries if annual state pension increases for expats were to continue.

 Just as in the case of UK passports, driving licences issued in the UK are EU-branded and will have to be phased out as people renew them.
-But post- Brexit will British driving licences be valid in Italy or will people living here have to apply for Italian ones?
-What about those expats who have already got themselves an Italian driving licence?
+But post Brexit will British driving licenses be valid in Germany, or will people living here have to apply for German ones?
+What about those expats who have already got themselves a German driving licence?
 Will they be valid if and when you return to post-Brexit Britain?

 Will Brexit bother my four-legged companion?

-Remember those days when pets had to suffer six-months of quarantine to bring them into the UK?
-The EU pet passport scheme put an end to that but for the Brits who take their furry pals back and forth between Italy and the UK each year, Brexit could be a disaster.
+Remember those days when pets had to suffer six-months of quarantine to be brought into the UK?
+The EU pet passport scheme put an end to that in an agreement where animal companions can travel freely to other member countries.

 What about the study abroad programme?

-Jo Johnson, Minister of State for Universities and Science, released this statement following the referendum result:
+Jo Johnson, British Minister of State for Universities and Science, released this statement following the referendum result:

 “The referendum result does not affect students studying in the EU, beneficiaries of Erasmus+ or those considering applying in 2017.
 The UK’s future access to the Erasmus+ programme will be determined as a part of wider discussions with the EU.